Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall.rst

 #.
 Core Files:
     - `tropical_rainfall_class.py`: Contains the Tropical_Rainfall class, which includes the constructor and method definitions essential for the diagnostic operations.
     - `pyproject.toml`: Configuration file used to install the diagnostic package.

 #.
 Documentation and Examples:
     - `README.md`: Provides technical installation guidelines and general information about the tropical-rainfall diagnostic.
     - `notebooks/*.ipynb`: A collection of iPython notebooks demonstrating the use of the tropical rainfall class and its methods.

 #.
 Configuration:
-   - `config-tropical-rainfall.yaml`: A YAML file specifying necessary settings for the physical quantities required for proper diagnostic initialization.
+    - `config-tropical-rainfall.yml``: A YAML file specifying necessary settings for the physical quantities required for proper diagnostic initialization.

 #.
 Command Line Interface (CLI):
-    - `cli_tropical_rainfall.py`: Python script that initializes the **Tropical_Rainfall_CLI** class and contains the actual list of functions to run.
+    - `cli_tropical_rainfall.py`: Python script that initializes the Tropical_Rainfall_CLI class and contains the actual list of functions to run.
     - `src/tropical_rainfall_cli_class.py` and `src/tropical_rainfall_utils.py`: These files include the CLI class and utility functions that are necessary to utilize the CLI efficiently.
     - `cli_config_trop_rainfall.yml`: A YAML file specifying settings necessary for the CLI execution and physical quantities required for proper diagnostic initialization.
     - `run_cli_tropical_rainfall.sh`: A Bash script that submits the CLI script to the Slurm queue.